 Municipal Bonds

-Municipal bonds are also debt securities, but these are issued by state and local governments.
+Municipal bonds are debt securities, but state and local governments issue these.

 Corporate Bonds